arez/arez/README.md

 the toolkit is to be easy to use and this includes clear and concise documentation.
 If something is unclear please [report it as a bug](https://github.com/realityforge/arez/issues) because it *is* a bug.

 For more information about Arez, please see the [Website](http://realityforge.org/arez/).
+For the source code and project support please visit the [GitHub project](https://github.com/realityforge/arez).

 # Credit